emilynordmann/AllOfUs-intro-to-r/docs/02-intro-to-r.md

 <div class="small_right" style="width: 50%; max-width: 400px;"><img src="images/intro/function_help.png" /></div>

 Function help is always organised in the same way.
-For example, look at the help for `?stats::rnorm`.
+For example, look at the help for `?base::sample`.
 At the top, it tells you the name of the function and its package in curly brackets, then a short description of the function, followed by a longer description.
 The **Usage** section shows the function with all of its <a class='glossary' target='_blank' title='A variable that provides input to a function.' href='https://psyteachr.github.io/glossary/a#argument'>arguments</a>.
 If any of those arguments have default values, they will be shown like `function(arg = default)`.
 The **Arguments** section lists each argument with an explanation.
 There may be a **Details** section after this with even more detail about the functions.
 The **Examples** section is last, and shows examples that you can run in your console window to see how the function works.

 ::: {.try data-latex=""}